 - Ectopic pregnancy.
 Occurring in only

-1 to 2 percentof pregnancies, this happens when the egg fertilizes outside the placenta.
+1 to 2 percentof pregnancies, this happens when the egg fertilizes outside the uterus.
 If you feel intense pain on one side or pain in your behind, contact your OB immediately to this one rule out.

 - Molar pregnancy.
 This happens when a mass of tissue develops from the implanted egg, instead of a baby.